ThiagoThalisson/KibanaCaseStudy/README.md

 # KibanaCaseStudy

-🏴 A simple ELK stack project to visualize access logs using Docker Compose.
+🏴 A case study project for visualizing web traffic with ELK, ideal for learning log ingestion, parsing, and analytics.

 ## Features